-Nearby, in the Vieille-Montagne (old mountain) we visit the private gardens of Désirée Buckingham.
-This is a small, secret garden which has a mystical feel.

-Lunch will be served at the private residence of Christopher Gibbs, a British antique dealer and collector who was also an influential figure in men's fashion and interior design in 1960s London.
-His gorgeous cliff-side compound which is set in 14 acres of plush gardens includes a century-old water garden.
+Nearby, in the Vieille-Montagne ('old mountain'), lunch will be served at the private residence of Christopher Gibbs, a British antique dealer and collector who was also an influential figure in men's fashion and interior design in 1960s London.
+His gorgeous cliff-side compound, which is set in 14 acres of plush gardens, includes a century-old water garden.
+Garden designer Sabrina Hahn describes the garden as: "A lovely free flowing garden with lots of greenery, palms, murraya and iceberg roses hedging and spring flowering perennials.
+Pots are filled with geranium Maderense, hollyhocks and gaura."

 Across the road, we visit the home of Veere Greeney, a New Zealand born interior designer, whose garden provides a unique view of Gibraltar.
-We also visit the private gardens of Claude-Nathalie Thomas, the translator and friend of the late writer Paul Bowles (Sheltering Sky).
+In this garden, long paved avenues are edged with very old transplanted olive trees.
+Hardy perennials like sage, helichrysum, perennial salvias euphorbia and large urns are filled with geraniums and annuals.